cnlohr/what_im_up_to/installing_linux_mint.md

  * Click on the google G.
  * Go back into the settings.
 Make Google default.

+If you are on a laptop with hybrid graphics:
-Just FYI: On some laptops, you need to first boot and install in discrete mode before you can switch to hybird mode.
+  * First boot and install in discrete mode before you can switch to hybird mode.
+  * Do all these instructions in discrete mode.
+  * `sudo apt-get install bumblebee primus`